19hours/sg-statutes/Acts/Intellectual Property Office of Singapore Act.md

 7\.—(1) The Office shall have the power to do anything for the purpose of discharging its functions under this Act or any other written law, or which it may consider advantageous, necessary or convenient to the discharge of those functions and, in particular, may —

-(a) administer systems for the protection of patents, trade marks and designs;
+(a) administer systems for the protection of patents, trade marks, designs and geographical indications;

+[Act 19 of 2014 wef 01/04/2019]

 (b) prescribe, regulate or implement measures and standards on any matter related to or connected with intellectual property;